Ajifolahan/webCrawler/ReadMe.md

 Replace `<starting-url>` with the URL from which you want to start crawling and `<max-depth>` with the maximum depth to crawl.

+or run "make run" in your terminal.
+This has a default starting-url and max-depth which you can replace in the Makefile.

 ## Error Handling
 The web crawler includes error handling for various scenarios:
 - Invalid or dead URLs: URLs are validated before fetching, and dead URLs are skipped.